achilles42/ruby-distributed-tracing-example/README.md

-## Sample ruby applications for distributed tracing
+## Sample ruby applications for distributed tracing using Jaeger and OpenTracing

 ### Workflow